Coaching is not therapy.

-It’s not therapy.
-Although many of the communication techniques are the same, like active listening, reflecting, use of questions, limited advice giving, etc., therapy focuses on the past to bring healing and unblock a person to move ahead.
-Coaching is future and action-oriented, for people who are basically clear of psychological and emotional issues.
+Although many of the underlying techniques are similar, therapy focuses on the past to bring healing and unblock a person to move forward.
+Coaching is future and action-oriented, and it assumes that clients are starting from a place of relative psychological health.

 To request an in-person or virtual meeting click here.